b-simjoo/kian-offline/README.md

+In the name of the rainbow god
-# kian
+# Kian
-An attendence system using python and flask
+A simple attendence system using python and flask